• Skip to primary navigation

 ka'ak date cookie bracelets

-• Date Paste: Ready-made date paste will probably be at your local supermarket, which is super easy to work with by hand because it has a firmer texture.
-Or you can make your own as I did by blending around 1 ½ cups of pitted dates with around 2 tablespoons of hot water.
+Ready-made date paste may be at your local supermarket, which is super easy to work with by hand because it has a firmer texture.
+Or you can make your own, as I did, by blending around 1 and ½ cups of pitted dates with around two tablespoons of hot water.
 This will give you a stickier date paste.
 The best type of dates to use for this method is softer varieties like Medjool or safawy dates, because they'll blend easily without you needing to add too much water.

 How To Make Ka'ak Asawer

 Ready-made date paste for ka'ak asawer isn't always easy to find.
-If you can find it, it'll definitely make life easier.
-If you can't find ready-made date paste for these date cookies, just blend around 1 and ½ cups of pitted dates with around 2 tablespoon of hot water to make your own date paste.
-You're going to want to blend the dates very well in order to get a sticky paste.
-You can also add a tablespoon of olive oil.
+If you can't find ready-made date paste for these date cookies, make your own.
+Blend around 1 and ½ cups of pitted dates with around 2 tablespoon of hot water to make your own date paste.
+You can also add a tablespoon of olive oil for a smoother texture.

 date paste